fernandogomesdf/application-monitor/application-monitor-client/src/site/README.md

-before opening index.html, be sure to have NodeJS installed.
+before opening index.html, be sure to have NodeJS installed an run mvn install from the root.